hypersonic-laboratories/helix-documentation/docs/getting_started/creatorTools.md

 1. The Add-on Vault is a central repository of shared assets that contains everything you need to build your worlds and RP servers.
 Discover thousands of add-ons and mods from maps, characters, vehicles, weapons, Lua scripts to entire game modes!

 /// tip | Iterative Feature
 The Launcher especially is quite new - so definitely expect more changes and improvements here soon!
+Other existing features should be self-explanatory.
 ///

 ![](../_images/getting_started/HELIXLauncher.png)